 - Cultivate military connection to increase DUINS participation in graduate programs

 - Consistently participate in academic/practice partnerships for faculty and students to impact health systems

-The DNP program features two tracks: Advanced Practice and Leadership.
+The Post MSN DNP program features two tracks: Advanced Practice and Leadership.

 - The Advanced Practice Track is designed for Advanced Registered Nurse Practitioners such as nurse practitioners, nurse midwives, certified registered nurse anesthetists and clinical nurse specialists.
 In this track, students will enhance their advanced practice specialties with a clinical focus on individuals and populations.